 I had all intentions of posting a whole tour of our rental house here in Kansas City, but it’s actually much easier to do room-by-room!
-I did one of my office/toy room a few weeks ago that you can see here.
+(I did one of my office/toy room a few weeks ago.)

 When we were searching for a rental, of course I wanted a nice bright updated kitchen.
-But I ended up deciding to trade it for some other practical things like number of bedrooms and the rarity of being on a cul-de-sac with a back yard that looks out onto a wooded trail (both of which I have to admit, have definitely been more useful to our family than updated cabinets!)
+But I ended up deciding to trade it for some other practical things like number of bedrooms and the rarity of being on a cul-de-sac with a back yard that looks out onto a wooded trail.

 There are obviously some style things about this kitchen that I don’t love: a tuscan stone backsplash paired with honey-oak cabinetry and brown granite.
-(Brown on brown on brown…and all different tones!)
-I also find the bar-height counter on the island to be a weird visual distraction.
-The refrigerator is an extra-deep model that obstructs any possibility of stools at the island.
+(Brown on brown on brown!)
+The refrigerator is an extra-deep model that obstructs any possibility of stools at the island, so that’s sad.

 I definitely considered finding a way to cover the tuscan backsplash with something light and bright like peel and stick subway tile, but that turns out to be a pretty serious project.
 I promised my husband NO projects for the next few years aaaaand I also have a feeling the owner of this home likes that tuscan backsplash very much.